seanGammage/problem-solving-1/README.md

 # problem-solving-1

-1. Sum of Array Elements
+1.Sum of Array Elements
-  i.
-Calculate and return the sum of all elements in an array.
+  i.Calculate and return the sum of all elements in an array.

 2. Even Numbers between 1 and 20
   i.
 Generate and return a string containing even numbers between 1 and 20.